From Humble Roots

 The Mission Continues

 Marian’s friends, Grand Rapids’ activitists Judi Buchman, richa, and many others continued the Well House mission for more than a decade until 2012, when Tami VandenBerg became Executive Director.
-Today, our resident’s stay is a time to rest and to set directions.
+Today, our tenant’s stay is a time to rest and to set directions.
 5,000 men, women and children from all walks of life have called the Well House community home; some for a couple of months, others for several years.
-Now, the maximum capacity of Well House is 17 guests.
-Urban gardens dot the landscape, growing much of the food consumed by residents.
+Now, the maximum capacity of Well House is 50-60 tenants.
+Urban gardens dot the landscape, growing much of the food consumed by tenants.